Thrills

 Thrills is a Canadian brand of chewing gum.
-It was originally produced by the O-Pee-Chee company of London, Ontario, Canada which was subsequently bought by Nestle in the late 1980s.
-It is well known for its purple colour and its distinctive flavour.
+It was originally produced by the O-Pee-Chee company of London, Ontario, Canada which was subsequently bought by Nestlé in the late 1980s.
+It is known for its purple colour and distinctive flavour.
 Comparisons of its flavour to soap are so prevalent that recent packaging states "IT STILL TASTES LIKE SOAP!".

-Thrills once came in a paper envelope or blister pack, but now come in a cardboard package similar to a Chiclets box.
+Thrills once came in a paper envelope or blister pack, but now comes in a cardboard package similar to a Chiclets box.
 It is now made in Spain for Tootsie Roll Industries.
 There are ten pieces of gum in each package and each package has the dimensions of 22 x 9.8 x 4.7 cm.